EvgenyVendrov/CallCenter/README.md

 9. sysC uses mongoDB on cloud Atlas => https://cloud.mongodb.com/
 10. kafka cloud now used is aiven.io => https://aiven.io

-*use my user in all these cloud platfrorms - emial:evgenyv94@gmail.com pass - Neska1994
+*use my user in all these cloud platfrorms - emial: evgenyv94@gmail.com
+pass: Neska1994